superbenefit/WREEP-docs/README.md

 # Windfall Protocol

-The goal of this project is to create an energy efficiency labeling protocol design ([litepaper](litepaper/)) to augment residential energy retrofit efforts currently underway as part of the Canada Greener Homes Initiative.
+The goal of this project is to create an energy efficiency labeling protocol design ([litepaper](litepaper/)) to augment residential energy retrofit efforts currently underway as part of the [Durham Greener Homes](https://durhamgreenerhomes.ca) program.

 {% embed url="https://vimeo.com/924274634" fullWidth="false" %}
 A video overview of the Windfall Protocol project